replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

     // Collect runs collections defined in TroubleshootKinds passed through CollectOptions Collect(CollectOptions) (error) {}

+    // We need to expose the bundle data collected in some form of structure as well
+    // We have https://github.com/replicatedhq/troubleshoot/blob/620fa75eb593247a07c4dc39ea96fc6a059be111/pkg/collect/result.go#L15 at the moment

     // Analyze runs analysis defined in TroubleshootKinds passed through AnalyzeOptions Analyze(AnalyzeOptions) (AnalysisResults, error) {}

+    // AnalyzeResults contains the analysis results that the bundle has AnalyzeResults() AnalysisResults

     // Redact runs redaction defined in TroubleshootKinds passed through RedactOptions Redact(RedactOptions) error {}